The-Singularity-Research/TDA-Entanglement/README.md

 This parameter can be interpreted as a form of distance between qudits.
 Using energy level of qudits as a second parameter and using a dynamic DB-scan with these two parameters gives a way of computing 2-parameter persistent homology.
 Global vs. local energy level changes may result in different entanglement structures and therefore different homological properties.
-The persistent homology allows us to understand emergent geometric and topological properties of the quantum system.
+Note that this model allows for arbitrary local ang global energy level cutoffs (or no cutoffs at all!) and therefore can be used for modeling and predictive purposes at >2 TeV (those energies relevant to experiments at CERN/the LHC) The persistent homology allows us to understand emergent geometric and topological properties of the quantum system.
 We can define maps between surface code states that model conformal maps of conformal field theories on some Riemann surface.
 The idea is to think of the surface code (corresponding